Use projects

 Display a project

 You can showcase projects on a Hub site for staff and/or community members to discover.
-Add projects to a gallery card and share them with the site (content group) for visitors to search.
+Add projects using the gallery card, header links, search catalog, and so on.

 1. Open a site or page in edit mode.